ceph/ceph/benchmark/README.md

 # dmclock benchmarking

+**IMPORTANT**: now that K_WAY_HEAP is no longer allowed to have the value 1, the shell and Python scripts that generate the PDFs no longer work exactly correctly.
+Some effort to debug is necessary.

 This directory contains scripts to evaluate effects of different branching-factors (k=1 to k=11) in the IndirectIntrusiveHeap data-structure.
 IndirectIntrusiveHeap is now a k-way heap, so finding